camdub/theocean-ui/README.md

 	grunt test

 will run the tests for this application, but the server task will do this as well in the process of serving your application.

+We are enforcing style with JSHint.
+To see what rules are enforced see the `.jshintrc` file and the [docs](http://www.jshint.com/docs/) for JSHint.
+This runs automatically with the `server` and `test` tasks but if you want to run jshint stand alone you can do that too with

+	grunt jshint

+It would be good to add this as a git precommit/prepush hook so that we enforce code style on all commits.

 There also is a [grunt chrome plugin](https://chrome.google.com/webstore/detail/grunt-devtools/fbiodiodggnlakggeeckkjccjhhjndnb) that allows you to run grunt tasks from the development console.
 If you want to use that plugin, run